snowch-labs/distributed-app-architectures/README.md

 - Will you use a single domain name, or is per country ok?
 (E.g. amazon.com [US], amazon.co.uk [UK], ...)
 - Adding full text (and fuzzy) search later may require a re-architecture

+## Project 1B - B2B Catalog

+- A subset of items will be offered to b2b customers only
+- B2B customers must be authenticated to view the items

 ## Project 2 - Shopping Cart MVP